 This course is open to Publication editors only and provides for further study and practice in analyzing information, interviewing, and note taking for the purpose of writing, editing, and publishing student media.
 Student editors must plan, publish, market and distribute their publications tied to instruction in law and ethics, AP Style and leadership strategies.
-This course is doubleblocked, and meets for two consecutive periods.
 Counts as a Fine Art credit for the AHD.

-Theater Arts (T42420)
+Theatre Arts (T42420)

-Theater Arts I is a year-long course for freshmen, sophomores, juniors and seniors.
+Theatre Arts I is a year-long course for freshmen, sophomores, juniors and seniors.
 Theater Arts I introduces students to the basics of theater.
 Students do various activities and exercises that introduce and familiarize them with all aspects of theater.
-Using the knowledge gained through the study of theater, students focus on solving problems faced by actors, directors, and technicians.
+Using the knowledge gained through the study of theatre, students focus on solving problems faced by actors, directors, and technicians.
 They also refine their abilities to collaborate on performances, and they learn to constructively evaluate their own and others' efforts.
+Counts as a Fine Art credit for the AHD.

-Theater Production Management (T42480)
+Theatre Production Management (T42480)

-Students enrolled in Theater Production Management take on the responsibilities associated with the technical rehearsal and presentation of a theater production.
+Students enrolled in Theatre Production Management take on the responsibilities associated with the technical rehearsal and presentation of a theater production.
 Students learn sound, lighting, and rigging equipment; safety and security of the facility; front of house duties; and back of house duties.
-Students will perform roles in a production such as lighting, spotlight, soundboard, costumes, props, and curtain for Advanced Theater class productions.
+Students will perform roles in a production such as lighting, spotlight, soundboard, costumes, props, and curtain for Advanced Theatre class productions.
 In addition, students will be staff for the auditorium director on productions and events.
-Therefore, some out of class auditorium events will be required to work in exchange for pay.
+Therefore, some out of class auditorium events will be AHD.